jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 Additionally, in many ways, trading stocks is more of a psychological game than a numbers game.
 Therefore, using AI agents to trade stocks can be very helpful during times of significant pullbacks when everyone is scared or at market peaks when everyone is greedy.
 AI has a much calmer mindset than we humans. :)

+I have a few stocks in mind to start with, but I’d love to add more to the list as the AI agent recommends new stocks in the sector I’m interested in.

 ### Architecture
 Here’s a brief overview of the architecture.
 The benefit of agent-based design is that:
-1. It is modular, flexible, and exhibits human-like intelligence.
+1. It is modular, flexible, and with human-like intelligence.
-2. This design also supports the "in the loop" evaluation, enabling the Orchestrator agent to critique the output of other agents to promote reflection, which is a key aspect of the agentic reasoning pattern that improves performance.
+2. This design supports the "in the loop" evaluation, enabling the Orchestrator agent to critique the output of other agents to promote reflection, which is a key aspect of the agentic reasoning pattern that improves performance.
-3. Additionally, the logging agent records the results to facilitate ongoing iterative review and improvement.
+3. Additionally, the logging agent records the trading results to facilitate ongoing iterative review and improvement.

 <a href="/assets/ai_agent/flow_chart.png" target="_blank">
   <img src="/assets/ai_agent/flow_chart.png" />